Mbosse97/Muse-performer-booking-webapp/README.md

 - Run npm i within the terminal to download all relevant packages
 - if // require('dotenv').config(); line on /server/serv.js is commented out, uncomment it before proceeding
 - Run npm start to start both node server and client server
+- if deployment link is not rendering any cards on event and profile pages, npm run develop on local system first and then access link

 ---
 ## Usage